anthony-jantzen/senior-design/README.md

 * *user-stories.md* describes end-user interactions as it relates to their job function.
 * *design-diagrams* contains increasingly detailed designs of the tool.
 * *task-list.md* describes project tasks for each team member.
+* *implementation-plan* contains milestones, timeline, and effort matrix for the project.
+* *presentation.pdf* and *recorded-presentation.mp4* document a brief overview of the project (2018-11-19).
 * *personal* contains non-project related files or other personal files for each team member.